ndronos/c-nomorph/Adamson-2011/README.md

 that don't always use like-minded idioms or patterns.
-As decades have rolled on, a motley collection of C code has been developed by programmers around the world and across the decades,
+As decades have rolled on, a motley collection of C code has been developed by programmers around the world and across the decades, providing everything from XML parsing to 3D graphics, even if a libxml call looks nothing like an OpenGL one.

 (Adamson, 2011)